Wilson, Keppel and Betty

-Wilson, Keppel and Betty formed a popular British music hall and vaudeville act in the middle decades of the 20th century.
+Wilson, Keppel and Betty formed a popular British music hall and vaudeville act, active primarily from 1928 to the early 60s.
 They capitalised on the fashion for Ancient Egyptian imagery following the discovery of the tomb of Tutankhamun.
-The "sand dance" that formed the highlight of their act was a parody of postures from Egyptian tomb paintings, combined with references to Arabic costume.
+The "sand dance" that formed the highlight of their act was a parody of postures from Egyptian tomb paintings, combined with references to Arab costume.
 The lithe and extremely lanky Wilson and Keppel, who wore long moustaches and make-up to emphasise the sharp angularity of their features and make them appear almost identical, demonstrated their impressive suppleness in adopting wild gestures and dancing in identical "stereo" movements, while Betty joined their antics.
 The act included a soft-shoe routine performed on a layer of sand spread on the stage to create a rhythmic scratching with their shuffling feet and was usually performed to the familiar Egyptian Ballet (1875), by Alexandre Luigini.